How do you react when you’ve misplaced your mobile device?

 No. 2: Cut through the noise

 Employees are busy.
 They have jobs to do.
 They’re also inundated with work messages that often prove distracting from actually doing their jobs.
 So, while one portion of the workforce might be in an information drought (hello, remote workers!) another segment of your workers can have the opposite problem—they’re drowning in too much information.
+Internal communication gone haywire, indeed!

 Their emails inboxes are overflowing.
-Collaborative tools such as Slack, research is beginning to show, can actually be anti-productivity tools because of the constant interruptions and the way need-to-know information gets completely lost in the shuffle of minutia. (“What’s for lunch today?”)
+Collaborative resources such as Slack, research is beginning to show, can actually be anti-productivity tools because of the constant interruptions and the way need-to-know information gets completely lost in the shuffle of minutia. (“What’s for lunch today?”)

 Gallup calls this “the golden age of business tech.”
 But paradoxically, the result can be reduced efficiency on the job.
-When Gallup asked global business leaders whether they agree with the statement, “My company readily implements new technologies that help us to be more productive,” only 17 percent in the U.S. strongly agreed.
+When Gallup asked global leaders whether they agree with the statement, “My company readily implements new technologies that help us to be more productive,” only 17 percent in the U.S. strongly agreed.

 The solution isn’t more communication.
-It’s better communication.

 No. 3: Employees feel happy, not frustrated

 We expect important stuff to come to us.
 We don’t want to go looking for it.
 This is what happens in our personal lives.
 We want in our work lives, too.
-Or else we get aggravated.
+Or else we get aggravated

 “You need to bring content to people,” said Erica Rodriguez Pompen, Global Head of Public Relations at Micro Technology.
 “I don’t go to the Wall Street Journal looking for something.
-But the Journal pushes content to me because I’ve opted in to that function.
+But the Journal pushes content to me because I’ve opted into that function.
 That’s the expectation we all have today.
 Content either needs to be pushed to you, or you have to be made aware that there’s a reason to visit a platform.”

 She’s describing a distribution model.
 Information is sent to us, on our terms.